 The world’s best 16 teams went head-to-head for netball’s ultimate prize from 12 to 21 July 2019.

 The International Netball Federation has developed a new World Cup competition format for 2019, which will see teams compete in three stages at the tournament: the Preliminaries Stage One from 12-14 July, the Preliminaries Stage Two from 15-18 July and the Play-offs and Placings matches from 19-21 July.

 Teams will compete in four round-robin groups (A, B, C and D) which each consist of four teams.

 Teams were assigned to their preliminary groups by seeding based on their world rankings.
 The top eight teams were pre-assigned to groups, with one team from the 9th-12th seeds and one from the 13th-16th seeds drawn randomly into each group.
-More information on the draw event can be found here.
+More information on the competition draw can be found here.